mdraw/newsgeneratorbot/README.md

 - `deduplicate_lines.py`: Removes duplicate lines in data sets.
 Those occur often in scraped content (ad blocker warnings etc.) and will introduce a heavy bias towards them in the language model if they are not cleaned.
 - `split.py`: Splits a data set into training and validation data, with a specified line count ratio between them.

-For more usage information see the section "Building a data set for training and validation" below.
+For more usage information see the section [Building a data set for training and validation](#building-a-data-set-for-training-and-validation) below.

 ### Bot (`newsgeneratorbot.py`)